renan-abreu/renan-abreu/README.md

 ## About me
 <table><tr><td valign="top" width="50%">

-- 🧑‍💻 I’m currently working on personal stuff (ricing Linux is my therapy), and learning more about Quality Assurance universe.
+- 🧑‍💻 Wworking on personal stuff (ricing Linux is my therapy), and learning more about Quality Assurance universe.

-- 📖 I’m currently learning testing in CI/CD with Docker and Jenkins pipeline.
+- 📖 Currently working as a Quality Analyst at Venturus, focusing on test automation and the use of AI to improve delivery performance while maintaining code and test quality.

 - ❓ Ask me about anything related to quality assurance, software testing techniques, automation testing and I'll try to help you.